 I’d never heard of Monkeyshine before that day.
 I don’t even think I knew that it was the Lunar New Year.
 But a text message from my girlfriend’s father got me interested.
 “Look up Monkeyshine Tacoma,” he said.
 Within 15 minutes I was out the door; on a modern-day hunt for buried treasure.

-Monkeyshines is a peculiar event in Tacoma.
-It started in 2003 and is headed by the mysterious Miss Monkey.
-Hundreds of handcrafted glass floats and medallions are strategically hidden throughout the city on the eve of the Lunar New Year for residents to find.
+Monkeyshines is a wonderful and peculiar event in Tacoma.
+It started in 2003 and is organized by the mysterious Miss Monkey.
+One day a year, after months of behind-the-scenes work, thousands of hand-blown glass floats and medallions are strategically hidden throughout the city on the eve of the Lunar New Year for residents to find.
 Each unique piece is stamped with an emblem displaying the Zodiac animal symbol of the coming year.
-People hit the streets as early as 4 a.m. and comb through trees, bushes and local landmarks in search of the elusive Monkeyshines — because if you find one, you get to keep it.
-The game was afoot.
+People hit the streets as early as 4 a.m. to comb through trees, bushes, and local landmarks in search of elusive Monkeyshine – because if you’re lucky enough to find one, you get to keep it.

-I retreated into the nearby business district — little more than a barbershop, a bar and a garden supply store.
+I retreated to the nearby business district — little more than a barbershop, a dive bar and a garden supply store.
 The sidewalks were lined with planters.
 If I couldn’t find something shiny there, I was ready to call it quits and head home.
 I had articles to write and bills to pay.

 — 30 —

 Jonny Eberle is a first-time Monkeyshiner, newly-minted Tacoman and writer of many words.
 Special thanks to Exit133, Post Defiance and Roxanne Cooke for providing background on the event.
 You can follow my quest for meaning and shiny things on Twitter.
 Thanks for reading!